kazimkazam/weather-app/README.md

 The SPA was coded using React.

+The website returns weather and sports related information to the user on any location of their choice.
+The data is fetched from Weather API (https://www.weatherapi.com).

+The loading spinner used while waiting for data to be fetched and shown is based on the react-loading package (https://www.npmjs.com/package/react-loading).

 The application is running on:

 - react 18.2.0
 - react-dom 18.2.0
+- react-loading: 2.0.3

 ## How to Use